ZhengxuYan/ZhengxuYan.github.io/personal_website/source/about/index.md

 ## Hello, I'm Zhengxu! 👋

-I'm currently a senior at UC Berkeley, pursuing a double major in Computer Science and Data Science.
-My academic journey has been driven by a deep fascination with the intersection of technology and real-world applications, particularly in the field of Machine Learning.
+I'm a Computer Science M.S. student at Stanford University (expected graduation April 2027) and a recent graduate of UC Berkeley, where I earned my B.A. in Computer Science and Data Science with High Distinction.
+My academic journey has been driven by a deep fascination with the intersection of rigorous systems research and real-world applications, particularly in verifiable code generation, diffusion transformers, and AI for healthcare operations.

 ### Academic Interests 🎓